Think at London Business School

 Gangoli was introduced to Narrative 4 through London Business School’s Career Centre, while studying the Sloan Masters in Leadership and Strategy programme.
 “I must be honest: before Sloan, I hadn’t considered working for a non-profit.
 But I did know that I was looking for a fresh challenge – something meaningful and impactful”.

-“What could be more meaningful than being tasked to exponentially grow an initiative that has the power to create tangible change for future progress of society?”
+“What could be more meaningful than being tasked to exponentially grow an initiative that has the power to address real issues faced by young adults today and create tangible change for future progress of society?”

 In his pre-Sloan career, Gangoli excelled at scaling businesses.
 As Sales and Marketing Director and then as Country Manager at Bacardi Thailand he turned around a flagging business, which was losing money and turned it into a profitable business by the time he was promoted to Interim MD, Bacardi China to achieve similar results in a larger and more challenging market.